prateeksethiDev/TestHarmony/README.md

 ### 3. Data Parametrization

-Parameterize your test data effortlessly using Pyxl.
+Parameterize your test data effortlessly using Pyxl or using Pytest fixtures.
 Test Harmony supports dynamic data-driven testing, allowing you to run the same test scenario with different input values, enhancing test coverage.

 ### 4. Pytest Integration